Decriminalize

 Starchild.

-Sorry but I think the SF situation actually hurts the cause and is doomed to
+Sorry but I think the SF situation actually hurts the cause and is doomed

-total failure as in Berkeley since it insists on the right of street hookers to
+to total failure as in Berkeley since it insists on the right of street hookers

-failures where tried in Europe.
+been total failures where tried in Europe.

-I believe sexwork should be only in private consenting adults, not in the face
+I believe sexwork should be only in private consenting adults, not in the

-are lumped in with the street hookers often using drugs and with pimps.
+who are lumped in with the street hookers often using drugs and with pimps.

 Carol Leigh was on O'Reily a few days ago.
 While I disagree with Bill on many

-issues, she had no good counter to his assertion that prostitutes are all hooked
+issues, she had no good counter to his assertion that prostitutes are all

-and abide by rules etc.
+go offstreet and abide by rules etc.

 PRIVATE sexwork at least outcall is legal in almost all the world except the